Mircea-MMXXI/azapy/predocs/SMCRAnalyzer_class.md

 * `hlength` : History length in number of years used for calibration.
 A fractional number will be rounded to an integer number of months.
 The default is `3.25` years.
-* `calendar` : `np.busdaycalendar` business days calendar.
+* `calendar` : `numpy.busdaycalendar` business days calendar.
 If is it `None`, then the calendar will be set to NYSE business calendar.
 The default is `None`.
 * `rtype` : Optimization type.
 The default is `'Sharpe'`.
 Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure for a fixed values of portfolio expected rate of return,
+    - `'Risk'` : minimization of dispersion (risk) measure for targeted expected rate of return,
     - `'Sharpe'` : maximization of generalized Sharpe ratio,
     - `'Sharpe2'` : minimization of inverse generalized Sharpe ratio,
-    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value,
+    - `'MinRisk'` : minimum dispersion (risk) portfolio,
-    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) value as equal weighted portfolio,
+    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) as the benchmark portfolio (e.g. equal weighted portfolio)
-    - `'RiskAverse'` : optimal portfolio for a fixed risk aversion coefficient.
+    - `'RiskAverse'` : optimal portfolio for a fixed risk-aversion factor.
 * `method` : Designates the SOCP numerical method.
 It could be ``'ecos'`` or ``'cvxopt'``.
 The default is `'ecos'`.